2022–23 Michigan Tech Huskies men's basketball team: Exhibition game

 One year after beating Ball State, Michigan Tech visited Green Bay on November third, 2022.
 This is Michigan Tech's only exhibition before their season starts on November 12.

-These two programs aren't unfamiliar with each other.
+These two programs are not unfamiliar with each other.
 They played each other ten times, with their first matchup being on January 27, 1970, which means they play an average of once per five years heading into this matchup.
 That matchup was an 86–67 win for the Phoenix, the first of an eight-game win streak while hosting the Huskies.
 The other two games were held in Houghton, Michigan, where the Phoenix are 1–1.
 However, their last matchup hosted by the Huskies was on February 1, 1972.
 Their last matchup was in 2011, where Green Bay won 79–71.
 History repeats itself well, because the Phoenix beat Michigan Tech 72–66.
 The Phoenix, led by Cade Meyer, were able to grab a 33–22 lead by halftime.
-Michigan Tech was able to climb within four late in the second, but that wasn't enough to swing past the Phoenix.
+Michigan Tech was able to climb within four late in the second, but that was not enough to swing past the Phoenix.

-Michigan Tech was led by Freshman Guard Marcus Tomashek and Sophomore Dan Gherezgher, with 21 and 16 points apiece.
+Michigan Tech was led by freshman guard Marcus Tomashek and sophomore Dan Gherezgher, with 21 and 16 points apiece.
 Pete Calcaterra grabbed 11 of Michigan Tech's 25 boards.
 The Phoenix were led by Cade Meyer with 22 points.
 The Huskies were 26–61 in shooting, and Green Bay were 56-percent from the field during the contest.